-Open to all building services companies able to demonstrate a commitment to training in any area of the business during 2016.
+Open to all building services companies able to demonstrate a commitment to training in any area of the business during 2017.
 The entry should show the design, implementation and effect of the training initiative, backed up with statistical or other evidence such as an increase in profits or productivity.

 Following the considerable rise in interest in smart technology in recent years, this has been a notable developing trend within the heating and plumbing sector.
 This category has therefore been established to recognise the domestic installer and contractor that is utilising smart technology in any of its various forms.
 This could be through installing the latest options to allow home owners to control their systems through their mobile device, or could equally apply to companies organising and supporting their engineers through effective use of smart phone technology.

-Open to any company seen to have taken significant steps to improve standards in the area of after-sales service during 2016.
+Open to any company seen to have taken significant steps to improve standards in the area of after-sales service during 2017.
 The judges will look for evidence of a strategic approach that has helped to lengthen the life of installed equipment by setting up planned maintenance strategies, as well as improving environmental performance by fine-tuning or upgrading installations to the long-term benefit of clients.

-Individuals or organisations are expected to highlight specific initiatives that have had a significant contribution to health and/or safety during 2016.
+Individuals or organisations are expected to highlight specific initiatives that have had a significant contribution to health and/or safety during 2017.
 A before and after comparison is welcomed in this category, so that the effect of the initiative can be fully demonstrated.
 The judges will be looking for real evidence of progress in any of the following areas:

-the introduction of an innovative health and safety policy
+• building services design • product manufacture or design • product installation, or application • the introduction of an innovative health and safety policy